 The first thing to know is that malware is different from other types of malicious software, such as viruses.

 Malware doesn't attempt to get into your machine without your knowledge - it is malicious software disguised as legitimate software.
-It tricks you into installing it as you would any other program, and then when it is installed it starts to gather information about you.
+Perhaps you see an adversitement on a website, or you receive an email, either way, it tricks you into installing it as you would any other program, and then when it is installed it starts to gather information about you.
 In most instances it wants to get hold of your credit card or banking details and passes them on to nefarious individuals on the other end.

 Where things get tricky is that most Mac malware pretends to be the very thing you want to use to get rid of it.
 Most Mac malware seems to masquerade as antivirus or antimalware software.
 While there is no definitive list of macOS malware, here are some names to watch out for: